 The ingredient list for this bread is simple.
 You can find all of the ingredients at your local grocery store.
 Here are a few items to note:

-How To Make Double Orange Bread
+How To Make Orange Bread

 Let's look at how simple this orange bread is to make.
-To get started, gather all your ingredients, and preheat oven to 350 degrees F.
+To get started, gather all your ingredients and preheat oven to 350 degrees F.

 Pro Tip: Press and roll the orange over your kitchen counter before squeezing it.
 The pressure of rolling it breaks down the cell walls of the fruit, making it easier for the juice to flow out.
 You can also try heat your orange in the microwave for 10-20 seconds.